-A new partnership between the engineering firm Hurt & Proffitt, Lynchburg College, and the Historic Sandusky Foundation will create more opportunities for LC students and enhance archaeological research at the 19th-century home.
+A new partnership between the engineering firm Hurt & Proffitt, University of Lynchburg, and the Historic Sandusky Foundation will create more opportunities for LC students and enhance archaeological research at the 19th-century home.

 H&P will move an archaeology laboratory to Sandusky beginning this month.
 The firm will use the lab to analyze and catalog artifacts from numerous sites throughout Virginia.
 LC students will use the facility in research they do at Sandusky, as well as H&P projects they work on.